lorestew/TensorFlow-for-Social-Good/README.md

 # TensorFlow-for-Social-Good
 YOLOv3 implementation in TensorFlow 2.3.1 forked from pythonlessons.
-Original readme can be found in originalreadme.txt
+Original readme can be found in originalreadme.txt Presentation used can be found in examples/Presentation.pdf

  - Some examples of tomato detection using the YOLO v4 model.
 <p align="left">